-There are 188 affordable apartments in Stockbridge that offer reduced rents to low-income households.
+There are 188 low-income apartments in Stockbridge that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Georgia Department of Community Affairs||Section 8 Housing Choice Voucher (HCV); Homeownership Voucher; Family Self-Sufficiency; Veteran Affairs Supportive Housing (VASH); Section 8 Project-Based Voucher (PBV)|